RHesketh/OpenBudget/docs/wip/README.md

 ## Deployment

-To deploy your own copy of this code to Heroku, use the Deploy to Heroku button
+To deploy your own copy of this code to Heroku, use the Deploy to Heroku button below

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)